Key Points

 • Sells fail on tiny test?
 Pass.

-• Audits weak, no users, hype heavy?
+• Audits weak, no users, promotion-heavy?
 Pass.

 • All checks clean and you still want in?
-Start tiny… size up slowly.
+Start tiny, size up slowly.

 Mini FAQs

-Helpful… never sufficient alone.
+Helpful, never sufficient alone.
 Combine with owner-power checks and test trades.

-data, join Alpha Insider for weekly timing windows, dashboards, and member videos.
+If this helped you build a safer research habit data, join Alpha Insider for weekly timing windows, dashboards, and member videos.
 Fewer mistakes… cleaner execution… more conviction.

 ➡️ Kairos timing windows to plan entries before the crowd moves